bmoussaud/xl-azure-workshop/README.md

 ![image](images/schema-2.png)

-* Add Task, Select Core:Manual, and provide a title, for example `check in the AWS console the new EC2 instance is up & ready`
+* Add Task, Select Core:Manual, and provide a title, for example `check in the Azure console the new VM instance is up & ready`
-  * Description: Go to the AWS console, provide your credential and click on the EC2 Service.
+  * Description: Go to the Azure console, provide your credential and click on the Compute Service.
   * Click on `Assign to me` link

 ![image](images/schema-3.png)